| An Essay on

 which drives this entirely new industry, which is extending its sphere of

 activity to the detriment of the artisans it can so easily crush.
+The performance is of far greater interest than the means.

+There is no need for aggregates.
 Industrial statistics scatters its figures and headings

 throughout the "natural" framework constructed by Tolosan, and in so doing